 Dynamic, condenser, and ribbon microphones are different in three fundamental ways: their transducer, their frequency response, and their directional pattern.
 Condenser mics, for example, commonly have a side-address polar pattern, a higher frequency response, and a capacitor.
-You may be wondering what all of this means and more importantly, how do these differences affect the condenser mic’s purpose?
-What is a condenser mic used for?
+You may be wondering what all of this means and more importantly, how these differences affect the condenser mic’s purpose.

-Condenser microphones are used for quieter, studio, situations where details, fast transients, and accuracy are more important, like for recording vocals, acoustic guitars, drum overheads, and brass instruments.
-Because of their lightweight membrane, condenser mics are more sensitive to sound.
+Condenser microphones are often used in the studio when details, fast transients, and accuracy are more important.
+Because of their lightweight membrane, condenser mics are more sensitive to sound, making them ideal for recording vocals, acoustic guitars, drum overheads, and brass instruments.